Status

 Full description

-All patients in clinical need of surgical drainage or medical management for the CSDH will be randomized in our study.
-Patients that present in the Emergency Department (ED) or neurosurgery clinic will be assessed for standard of care treatment options based on their presenting symptoms; this may include surgical drainage or medical management.
+All patients in clinical need of surgical drainage for the CSDH will be randomized in our study.
+Patients that present in the Emergency Department (ED) or neurosurgery clinic will be assessed for standard of care treatment options based on their presenting symptoms.
 Patients will then by screened for study eligibility based on the study inclusion and exclusion criteria.
 After screening and consenting patients will be randomized in to the control arm or interventional arm.

-Patients randomized to the control arm will undergo institutional standard of care treatment (surgical drainage and/or medical management) of the CSDH.
+Patients randomized to the control arm will receive institutional standard of care treatment (surgical drainage) of the CSDH.

 All patients will be followed as per the institutional standard of the care.
 Any peri-procedural complications and change in clinical status will be recorded.
-The risk of recurrence at 90-days in patients who undergo standard of care treatment (surgical and/or medical management) of CSDH with or without EMMA will be observed.
+The risk of recurrence at 90-days will be assessed in all patients.

 Enrollment